 There are effective strategies to increase the number of fans who are attracted to your content and encourage them to Like, Share, and Comment.

 An optimized freelance writing Business Page helps you use it to its full potential.
 For starters, when it’s duly optimized, Facebook may be more likely to suggest your Page to users who might be interested in your services.

-Fill all fields as required.
-Publish high-quality profile and cover photos, create an engaging description, use the keywords appropriate to your business, and set your call-to-action.
+Fill in all fields as required.
+Publish a high-quality profile and cover photos, create an engaging description, use the keywords appropriate to your business, and set your call-to-action.